Felix Mallard

-Felix Cooper Mallard (born 20 April 1998) is an Australian actor, musician, and model.
+Felix Cooper Mallard (born 20 April 1998) is an Australian actor.
 He began his career playing Ben Kirk in the soap opera Neighbours (2014–2019).
-He has since starred as Cooper in the CBS comedy Happy Together (2018–2019) and Marcus Baker in the Netflix series Ginny & Georgia (2021–).

-He had recurring roles as Lucas Caravaggio in Locke & Key (2020–2021), also on Netflix, and Aiden in the second season of Zoey's Extraordinary Playlist (2021) on NBC.
+He has since starred in the CBS comedy Happy Together (2018–2019) and in the Netflix series Ginny & Georgia (2021–present).
+He also had recurring roles in Locke & Key (2020–2021), also on Netflix, and in the second season of Zoey's Extraordinary Playlist (2021) on NBC.

 Early life

 Mallard grew up in Melbourne, Australia.
 He has a sister.
-He attended the all-boys school Christian Brothers College, where he was a College Prefect.
+He attended the all-boys school Christian Brothers College, now St Mary's College, where he was a College Prefect.
 He completed the Victorian Certificate of Education (VCE) in 2015, as well as a course in Technical Production.
+In his VCE, he received a 40 study score in his Media subject.
 Mallard took up fencing at the age of ten.
 He competed at state and national levels, winning two bronze medals in the team events at the 2012 Victorian National Champions and 5th place in the under-15 National Sabre Championships in 2013.
 When he was 13, Mallard was scouted by a modelling agent and signed with Vivien's Models.
 He featured in several campaigns, including an editorial spread in Yves Magazine.
 Mallard is a musician and plays the guitar, piano and drums.
 He is a guitarist and singer in punk rock band Enemies Alike.
 The band has played in venues around Melbourne, at school music events, and Associated Catholic Colleges' Battle of the Bands competitions.